bundler-project/evaluation/README.md

 # Reproduce Bundler Experiments

-This repository contains scripts that help run the Bundler experiments from our [EuroSys '21 paper](https://arxiv.org/pdf/2011.01258.pdf).
-The scripts in this repo (primarily [`eval.py`](eval.py)) will take you from a toml config file (like `configs/fig7.toml`) and give you an HTML report of the experiment you ran.
+This repository contains scripts that help run the Bundler experiments from our [EuroSys '21 paper](https://arxiv.org/pdf/2011.01258.pdf). [`eval.py`](eval.py) takes as input a toml file describing an experiment (like [`configs/fig7.toml`](configs/fig7.toml)) and produces an HTML report of the experiment you ran which you can view in a web browser.
 We provide a separate config file for each experiment in `configs/fig*.toml`

-Our scripts for re-creating the plots exactly as they appeared in the paper are in our [paper repo](https://github.com/bundler-project/writing).
-The easiest way to run them is to (1) copy your experiment output files into `[paper_repo]/graphs/data`, then (2) build the paper (i.e. run `make` in the root of the paper repo).
-This will automatically create the graphs.

 ## Overview